St Helens Borough Council Trader Register is operated by Trading Standards as part of an overall objective to improve standards of trade in St Helens.

 3.1 Conciliation and Mediation:

-3.1.1 If necessary, St Helens Council Trading Standards will endeavour to offer civil advice to both parties.
+3.1.1 If necessary, should a dispute arise between a customer and a Trader Register member St Helens Borough Council Trading Standards will endeavour to offer civil advice to both parties.

-3.1.2 In accordance with the register Resolution of Contractual Complaints procedure, the Trading Standards Service may offer to work with both parties.
-In order to facilitate this, the Trading Standards Service may request a written position statement from both parties in the form of a Dispute Resolution Form.
+3.1.2 The Trading Standards Service may offer to work with both parties.
+In order to facilitate this, the Trading Standards Service may request a written position statement from both parties.

 3.1.3 The decision of any mediation process is not legally binding on either party.